 Meet Cameron Davidson, our Breakfast Chef at The Working Boat.
 Born in Truro, Cameron grew up in the Falmouth and Penryn area, where he has always considered this part of Cornwall home.
 During his college years, Cam studied watersports at Falmouth Marine School whilst working at The Greenbank (the hotel above us).
 The adventure type, Cam would leave for the winter season to work in the French Alps.
 However, he keeps getting drawn back to The Working Boat.

 Working in a variety of different roles, splitting his time between front of house and the kitchen, Cam always found cooking to be the most fun.
-Head Chef of The Greenbank Bobby Southworth offered Cam the opportunity to learn new skills in his kitchen and the rest is history!
+So Head Chef of The Greenbank Bobby Southworth offered Cam the opportunity to learn new skills in his kitchen and the rest is history!

 Cameron started to lead the brunch menu in the pub, developing a good reputation to deliver hearty and delicious breakfasts over the summer period.
 Not only that, Cam operated the pizza ovens during our busy festival seasons, such as Falmouth Week and the International Sea Shanty Festival.